Department of Modern Foreign Languages

 About the Department

 The Department of Modern Foreign Languages currently offers major and minor concentrations in French, and Spanish.
-In addition, German, Japanese and Swahili are offered.
+In addition, German is offered.
 The faculty of the Department represents an extensive range of interests and is committed to a high level of excellence in teaching and scholarship.

 Consistent with the mission of Morehouse College, the Department recognizes the need for language proficiency in today's changing world.
 We are dedicated to providing instruction, activities, counseling and guidance, which enhance the humanities disciplines.
 We endeavor to prepare students for the many challenges which they will encounter as they enter professional life.
 Every effort is made to teach students to think clearly and critically, to make logical and ethical judgments, and to communicate effectively with others through cultural and international awareness at all levels of instruction.
 The range of options offered by the Department reflects a diversity of purpose and attempts to satisfy a variety of interests not only for students who plan to pursue the study of language and literature but also for those in other disciplines.